Is White Vinegar And Distilled Vinegar The Same

 Balsamic vinegar is dark brown in color and has a sweet-sour flavor with hints of oak and molasses.
 It is often used as a finishing touch to dishes like grilled vegetables or salads.
 Rice vinegar is milder than other types of vinegars and has a slightly sweet flavor.
 It can be used in stir-fries or to make sushi rice more flavorful.

-See also Is It Legal To Distill
+See also Is Distilled Vinegar Safe To Eat

 Apple cider vinegar is made from apple cider that has been fermented twice to create a tart flavor.
 This type of vinegar has many health benefits when consumed regularly and can also be used in sauces or as an ingredient in salad dressings.
 Malt vinegar is made from malted barley and has an intense acidic flavor that is commonly used for fish and chips dishes throughout the United Kingdom.